UK regulator quizzes platforms on offering Odey funds to retail investors - FT

 The regulator asked the investment platforms to explain how continuing to offer the funds was in the best interests of their clients, given the issues at the company, the report said.

-The FCA, Odey, AJ Bell, Halifax and Hargreaves did not immediately respond to Reuters' requests for comment.
+The FCA, AJ Bell and Hargreaves declined to comment, while Halifax and Odey did not immediately respond to Reuters' requests for comment.

 (Reporting by Jahnavi Nidumolu in Bengaluru; Editing by Rashmi Aich)